 Many of our publications include GIS_Data directories as part of the downloadable package.
 As always, this data is free and may be used within many standard GIS applications.
 We do most of our GIS production work using ArcGIS from ESRI, with the Avenza app as the go-to for field mapping and data geolocation.

-We will be building out our library of web applications that offer refined ‘views’ of Colorado geology and the associated derivatives of use to our various constituencies.
-At the moment, we are assessing our entire GIS dataspace for new packages that we can bring online in the next months.
+We are slowly building out our library of web applications that offer refined ‘views’ of Colorado geology along the associated derivatives.
+We are sure that these are of use to our various constituencies.
+At the moment, we continue to assess our entire GIS dataspace for new packages of data that we can bring online in the next months.

 ON-005-01 — Colorado Geothermal Resources —